Letters of Intent

 Introduction

-The letter of intent (“LOI”), also known as a term sheet or memorandum of understanding (“MOU”), can be an effective first step when buying or selling a business.
-The purpose of a LOI in a business transaction is to set out the proposed terms of the deal in simple and concise language.
-A well-crafted LOI will get the buyer and seller ‘on the same page,’ before they proceed with more time-consuming and expensive due diligence.
-There is no standard format for a LOI, but it will typically address the following key standard terms:
+The letter of intent, also known as an LOI, a term sheet or a memorandum of understanding (MOU), can be an effective first step when buying or selling a business.
+The purpose of a letter of intent in a business transaction is to set out the proposed terms of the deal in simple and concise language.
+A well-crafted letter of intent will get the buyer and seller ‘on the same page,’ before they proceed with more time-consuming and expensive due diligence.
+There is no standard format for a letter of intent, but it will typically address the following key standard terms:

 1. The parties (Identify who is buying and who is selling).